 Priority: Invest in the state’s children’s hospitals to ensure that South Carolina’s most precious resource, our children, can continue to receive state-of-the-art health care in our state.
-Obtain state funding for FY 2020-2021 to address children’s hospital technology and infrastructure needs.
+Obtain state funding to address children’s hospital technology and infrastructure needs.

 Priority: Pass legislation allowing emergency medical services technicians to honor pediatric do-not-resuscitate orders for children with a terminal illness.